migueldeicaza/MonoTouch.Dialog/README.markdown

 and controllers for the user interface.
 Table support Pull-to-Refresh as well as built-in searching.

+MonoTouch.Dialog is a retained system for implementing UITableViews as opposed to the on-demand nature of UITableView.

 Currently this supports creating Dialogs based on navigation controllers that support: